bellandari/bellandari/README.md

-- 👋 Hi, I’m @bellandari
+- Yo!
+I'm @bellandari
-- 👀 I’m interested in gaming, photography, anime, and coding
+- I like anime, gaming, mechanical keyboards, and music.
-- 🌱 I’m currently learning python
+- Python is the only language I know.
+- I might learn more.

 <!---
 hollowlake/hollowlake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.